 The second piece of the puzzle is figuring out how much time each item itself will take.
 This requires the Product Owner and team to work together to break each item down into individual tasks.
 Those tasks can then be assigned an estimated time to complete.
 The time to complete all items selected for the Sprint cannot exceed the time available on the team.

-Each task and time estimate is recorded in a document called the Sprint Backlog, i.e. a version of the Backlog that is relevant only to the current Sprint.
+Each task and time estimate is recorded in a document called the Sprint Backlog.
+This is a version of the Backlog that is relevant only to the current Sprint.

 Once your team has finalized member availability as well as the time needed for each task, the team then begins determining who will complete each item by volunteering.

 Items are never “assigned” to team members.
-Sequencing and other factors may determine that it makes more sense for one person to get a certain grouping of items, but tasks are never assigned against the will of the worker.
+Factors such as sequencing may mean it makes more sense for one person to get a certain grouping of items.
+But tasks are never assigned against the will of the worker.